Mark Z. Danielewski: Personal life

 Danielewski was born in New York City to Tad Danielewski, a Polish avant-garde film director, and Priscilla Decatur Machold.
 Mark was Tad's second child and his first with Priscilla; Mark's sister Anne, also known as Poe, was born two years later.
 The Danielewski family moved continuously for Tad's various film projects, and by the age of 10, Mark had lived in six countries: Ghana, India, Spain, Switzerland, Britain and the United States.
-When he was 10 years old, the family settled in Provo, Utah, where he and his sister were raised from thereon.
+When he was 10 years old, the family settled in Provo, Utah, where he and his sister were brought up.
 Danielewski has said his family's frequent relocations in his early years helped him appreciate creativity in all its forms and showed him that "there was much to be learned out there."

 In 1985 Danielewski, aged 19, visited his half-brother, who was living on Rue des Belles Feuilles in Paris.
 Here, he began writing on a manual typewriter and enjoying the actual process of writing for the first time.
 During this period he wrote a story called "Where Tigers Dance", which he has called "so unfinished it didn't deserve to be called incomplete", but has said that it continued "to roam around" in his imagination.

 In 1988 Danielewski graduated from Yale with a degree in English Literature; he had studied under John Hollander, Stuart Moulthrop, and John Guillory.
 He was also inspired by Harold Bloom.
 In 1989 he moved to Berkeley, California, where he enrolled in an intensive Latin course at the University of California, Berkeley.
 He then pursued graduate studies at the USC School of Cinema-Television in Los Angeles.
 During this time he became involved with Derrida, a documentary about the career and philosophy of Algerian-born French literary critic and philosopher Jacques Derrida.
 Danielewski was an assistant editor, sound technician and cameraman, and can be seen adjusting the sound equipment in Derrida's suit jacket at one point in the film.
 He graduated with an MFA in 1993, the year his father died.
 It was also the year he had the idea of a house bigger on the inside than the outside, an image which would become his first novel, House of Leaves.

 Danielewski has been a cat lover throughout his life.
 Cats show up in myriad ways throughout his works and are a main topic in his series The Familiar.
 In January 2016, Danielewski adopted two Devon Rex kittens, Archimedes and Meifumado, after his previous Devon Rex companions, Sibyl and Carl died.